ibm-cloud-docs/Cloudant/security/architecture-workload-isolation.md

 {: #standard-txe}

 The Standard on Transaction Engine plan uses improved compute and storage layer technologies to provide strong security guarantees and resource isolation that uses a shared underlying infrastructure.
 The plan applies provisioned throughput rate-limiting, along with other resource and access isolation mechanisms within the database layer itself.

 ![Data isolation on {{site.data.keyword.cloudant_short_notm}} Standard on Transaction Engine plan](../images/Isolation-Standard-TXE.svg){: caption="Figure 1.
 Data isolation on {{site.data.keyword.cloudant_short_notm}} Standard on Transaction Engine plan" caption-side="bottom"}

 Standard on Transaction Engine uses a two-tier architecture, which separates the compute and data storage layers.
-Only the compute layer is able to view unencrypted customer document content.
+Only the compute layer is able to view decrypted customer document content.
 Document content is encrypted within the compute layer by using an {{site.data.keyword.IBM}} owned and managed encryption key specific to each database.
-Database names and document IDs remain unencrypted in the compute layer.
+Database names and document IDs remain decrypted in the compute layer.

 The data storage layer is a shared key-value store.
 Document content is encrypted before it arrives at the storage layer.
 Each Standard on Transaction Engine instance is also given its own dedicated region of this key-value space to further isolate data.
 Disk encryption is then used to further secure database names and document IDs, by using an {{site.data.keyword.IBM_notm}} owned and managed encryption key.